House panel rejects drug pricing plan in setback to Biden

 The Energy and Commerce vote showed “real concerns with Speaker Pelosi’s extreme drug pricing plan,” Debra DeShong, top spokesperson for the Pharmaceutical Research and Manufacturers of America, said in a statement.
 The industry says the drug negotiation plan would lead to price controls that reduce investment in research into promising new cures and treatments.

-Biden met with Sinema Wednesday morning on the overall bill and planned a later session with Manchin.
-Centrists' unrest over the legislation's cost has prompted a delicate hunt by party leaders for a topline figure that moderate and progressive lawmakers can endorse.
+Senate Budget Committee Chairman Bernie Sanders, I-Vt., a leading champion of the drug-pricing effort, said there was “no excuse” for Democrats to bow to “the extremely greedy and powerful” pharmaceutical industry.
+“The American people will not accept surrender,” he added.

-Sinema spokesman John Labombard had a positive assessment of the senator's White House session, a good sign in a process that has seen the party's progressives and moderates stake out conflicting demands.
+Biden's talks with Sinema and Manchin came as centrists' unrest over the overall bill's cost has prompted a delicate hunt by party leaders for a topline figure that moderate and progressive lawmakers can endorse.

-Biden and congressional Democratic leaders endorsed the $3.5 trillion figure, but in recent days have been more tentative about its ultimate size.
+Biden and Democratic leaders endorsed the $3.5 trillion figure, but in recent days have been more cautious about its ultimate size.
 The enormous package faces unanimous opposition from Republicans, who say its proposals are wasteful and would wound the economy.

 The measure would push utilities to produce cleaner energy, expand Medicare coverage, create new child care and family leave programs and provide free pre-kindergarten and community college.